-This course teaches the process of medical billing, coding, and completing insurance claims.
+This course teaches the process of medical billing and coding.
 Students will study and define basic medical insurance terminology and will learn the different types of medical insurance programs available in today's healthcare system.
-At the completion of this course, students will have the skills necessary to code diagnoses and procedures, perform basic medical insurance billing and complete common forms found in medical billing utilizing CPT-4, HCPCS and the ICD-10-CM codebooks.
+At the completion of this course, students will have a basic knowledge of how to code diagnoses and procedures, perform basic medical insurance billing and complete common forms found in medical billing.

-CLINICAL PROCEDURES MA:106
+CLINICAL PROCEDURES

+MA:106

-In this course, students will take vitals as well as practice patient charting using abbreviations and medical terminology.
-Students will be familiar with colon procedures, male and female reproductive system, obstetrics, including the 3 trimesters of sexually pregnancy, common transmitted infections, and child health.
-Common pathological conditions as well as treatments associated with Oncology and Gerontology will be discussed.
-Students will explore the study of Pharmacology and be able to identify the laws and governing agencies that enforce the safe manufacture, distribution and use of common medications.
+In this course, students will explore the study of Pharmacology and be able to identify the laws and governing agencies that enforce the safe manufacture, distribution and use of common medications.
 Drug actions/interactions that occur within the body, drug classifications, calculations, and schedules are reviewed.
-Minor surgical procedures and instrument identification are also introduced.
-Upon completion of this course, students will obtain CPR certification.
+Minor surgical procedures and instrument identification are also introduced. instrument identification are also introduced.